starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 File declaration:
 *****************

-The first line, ``%lang starknet`` declares that this file should be read as a StarkNet contract file, rather than a regular Cairo program file.
+The first line, ``%lang starknet``, declares that this file should be read as a StarkNet contract file; rather than a regular Cairo program file.
 Trying to compile this file with ``cairo-compile`` will result in a compilation error.
-Compiling StarkNet contracts should be done with the ``starknet-compile`` command as we shall see below.
+StarkNet contracts should be compiled with the ``starknet-compile`` command, as we shall see below.

 Add builtins:
 *************

 Next, we have the ``%builtins`` directive and two import statements.
 If you're not familiar with these types of statements, refer to the ":ref:`Hello, Cairo <hello_cairo>`" tutorial.

 Define storage variables:
 *************************

 The first new primitive that we see in the code is ``@storage_var``.
-Unlike a Cairo program, which is stateless, StarkNet contracts have a state, called "the contract's storage".
+Unlike a Cairo program, which is stateless, StarkNet contracts have a state called "the contract's storage".
-Transactions invoked on such contracts may modify this state, in a way defined by the contract.
+Transactions invoked on such contracts may modify this state; in a way defined by the contract.

 .. _storage_var:

-The ``@storage_var`` decorator declares a variable which will be kept as part of this storage.
+The ``@storage_var`` decorator declares a variable that will be kept as part of this storage.
 In our case, this variable consists of a single ``felt``, called ``balance``.
-To use this variable, we will use the ``balance.read()`` and ``balance.write()`` functions which are automatically created by the ``@storage_var`` decorator.
+To use this variable, we use the ``balance.read()`` and ``balance.write()`` functions which are automatically created by the ``@storage_var`` decorator.
-When a contract is deployed, all its storage cells are initialized to zero.
-In particular, all storage variables are initially zero.
+When a contract is deployed, all its storage cells are initialized to zero, i.e., all storage variables are initially zero.

 Write the function/s:
 *********************